insidewhy/catfriend/README.markdown

     errorTimeout           60000  # as above but for error notifications socketTimeout          60     # server socket timeout in seconds checkInterval          60     # how often to wait between checks in seconds

+## TODO
+* Rewrite in C++ and use IMAP idle command rather than polling for instant notifications.

 ## Dependencies
 * python-notify